Supporting your people during COVID-19

 Keep to the facts

 It’s important to have good real-time methods to communicate with all employees, especially those travelling.
-Ensure that your travel management company has robust risk management procedures, including a mobile app to contact travelers if the situation changes and a 24/7 emergency hotline.
+Ensure that your travel management company has robust risk management procedures, including a mobile app to contact travellers if the situation changes and a 24/7 emergency hotline.

 Revise policies if necessary

-Draw on your Travel Manager’s resources
+Draw on your travel expert’s resources